-Everyone wants to get into the cloud.
-In 2019, most businesses have some cloud-enabled functions already.
+The cloud is the key to remote production workflows.
+In 2020, most businesses have some cloud-enabled functions already.
 But video editing, video production and video storage all lag behind.
 Sharing video files is a huge problem - literally.
 Like we said, video files are really big.